First Congregational Church

 all boards of the church and shall be recorded in the rolls of the church by

 the Board of Ministry and Mission as a matter of information.

 Members of other churches who for good reason do not wish to surrender

 membership in their congregation may, upon request of the person and upon the

-approval of the Board of Spiritual and Parish Life, and with notification to
+approval of the Board of Ministry and Mission, and with notification to

 their home church, be received as associate members.
 The same procedures as

 apply for reception of members shall apply to associate members.
 As associates,